nolauren/labs/data.md

 -------

 Let's turn [UNC's Federal Writers Project Papers](http://finding-aids.lib.unc.edu/03709/) into tidy data.
+Read the description of the collection.
+Take a look at [Folder 1: Barnard, George S. (interviewer): A Negro Cook's Day](http://dc.lib.unc.edu/cdm/ref/collection/03709/id/1004).
+Read the interview.

-In your group, develop a database that represents data about each interview using the methodology of tidy data.
+* What questions can we ask of the interview? the collection?

+With the questions we posed in mind, let's turn the collection into tidy data.
+Develop a database that represents data about each interview.
 For the first two, do:

 1. [Folder 1: Barnard, George S. (interviewer): A Negro Cook's Day](http://dc.lib.unc.edu/cdm/ref/collection/03709/id/1004)
 2. [Folder 996: Three interviews](http://dc.lib.unc.edu/cdm/singleitem/collection/03709/id/1085/rec/1)